datalad/datalad-next/CONTRIBUTING.md

 Within a sub-package, code should generally use relative imports.
 The corresponding tests should also import the tested code via relative imports.

 Code users should be able to import the most relevant functionality from the sub-package's `__init__.py`.

-If possible, sub-packages should have a "central" place for imports of functionality from outside `datalad-next` and the Python standard library.
-Other sub-package code should then import from this place via relative imports.
-This aims to make external dependencies more obvious, and import-error handling and mitigation for missing dependencies simpler and cleaner.
-Such a location could be the sub-package's `__init__.py`, or possibly a dedicated `dependencies.py`.
+Only items importable from the sub-package's top-level are considered to be part of its "public" API.

 Sub-packages should be as self-contained as possible.
 Individual components in `datalad-next` should strive to be easily migratable to the DataLad core package.
 This means that any organization principles like *all-exceptions-go-into-a-single-location-in-datalad-next* do not apply.
 For example, each sub-package should define its exceptions separately from others.
 When functionality is shared between sub-packages, absolute imports should be made.